quicwg/base-drafts/draft-ietf-quic-http.md

 not yet in the tree.
 Such elements are added to the tree with the requested priority.

-When a prioritized element is first created it has a default inital weight of 16 and a default dependency.
-Requests and placeholders are dependent on the root of the priority tree, pushes are dependent on the client request on which the PUSH_PROMISE frame was sent.
+When a prioritized element is first created, it has a default initial weight of 16 and a default dependency.
+Requests and placeholders are dependent on the root of the priority tree; pushes are dependent on the client request on which the PUSH_PROMISE frame was sent.

 Requests may override the default intial values by including a PRIORTIY frame (see {{frame-priority}}) at the beginning of the stream.
-Pushes and placeholders may be later updated by sending a PRIORITY frame on the control stream.
+These priorities can be updated by sending a PRIORITY frame on the control stream.

 ### Placeholders